hicetnunc2000/hicetnunc/README.md

 docker container rm --force hicetnunc
 ```

-disclaimer no forks or alternative services are associated with the present project.
+disclaimer: no forks or alternative services are associated with the present project.

 check the issues for contributing